School of Education

 Everything you need to know about this course!

 Our teaching staff have a wealth of experience in the field of education and are passionate about the subject.
 We have a real sense of pride in the quality of our teaching and work hard to offer our students a personalised and supported learning experience.
-Our lecturers pride themselves on the relationships they develop with our students and the sense of belonging they help to promote.
-You will benefit from the team’s expertise as all our staff are actively engaged in research and publishing including ‘mental health and resilience,’ ‘healthy eating in schools,’ ‘impact and influence of teaching and assistant support’ and ’higher education and social justice’.
-We also have strong partnerships with a variety of settings and organisations in the education sector, including local schools and wider educational settings within the community.
+Our lecturers pride themselves on the relationships they are able to develop with our students and the sense of belonging they help to promote.

-• Specific assessment support will be factored into each module.
+• Specific assessment support will be factored into each module

 • Higher Education academic skills will be embedded throughout the curriculum

-• process and synthesise a range of relevant empirical and theoretical data to present and justify your chosen position
+• Process and synthesise a range of relevant empirical and theoretical data to present and justify your chosen position

-• develop your professional and ethical practice to improve outcomes for children, young people, adults, and their families
+• Develop your professional and ethical practice to improve outcomes for children, young people, adults, and their families

 Location Mode Fee Year